Skip to main content

 • Arithmos means numbers.

-It makes sense to see logarithm as something that adds meaning/logic/structure to a sequence of numbers.
-Example, when we see sequence of population growth numbers, logarithm helps us to understand the growth rate in a better way.
+It helps to see a logarithm as something that adds logic to a sequence of numbers.
+For example, take a sequence of population growth numbers.
+A logarithm helps us read the growth rate better.

 # A logarithmic expression is written as below.